 A journal is what you make of it -- the more you put into it, the more benefit you will see.
-It is your journal and, as long as you are serious about it (and yourself), you will receive full credit for it.
 Hopefully your journal will be much more (and a little less) than a diary.
-I am not interested in your daily routine or what you had for lunch.
-If, on the other hand, you wish to record your dreams last night or a rough draft of a poem or an interesting quote from a friend, please utilize your journal.

 I hope that you will consider buying a bound journal that you really like -- something costing between \$5 and \$20.
 A cheap spiral notebook is often another way of saying, "My thoughts aren't really valuable."
 If you wish, you might even try constructing your own journal, but you should remember that what you put in the interior of your journal is most important.